 How to Become an Aerospace Engineer

-Aerospace engineers use the principals of calculus, trigonometry, and other advanced topics in mathematics for analysis, design, and troubleshooting in their work.
+Aerospace engineers use the principles of calculus, trigonometry, and other advanced topics in mathematics for analysis, design, and troubleshooting in their work.

-Aerospace engineers must have a bachelor’s degree in aerospace engineering or some other field of engineering or science related to aerospace systems.
-Some aerospace engineers work on projects that are related to national defense and thus require security clearances.
+Aerospace engineers must have a bachelor’s degree in aerospace engineering or another field of engineering or science related to aerospace systems.
+Aerospace engineers who work on projects that are related to national defense may need a security clearance.
 U.S. citizenship may be required for certain types and levels of clearances.

 Entry-level aerospace engineers usually need a bachelor’s degree.
 High school students interested in studying aerospace engineering should take courses in chemistry, physics, and math, including algebra, trigonometry, and calculus.

 Bachelor’s degree programs include classroom, laboratory, and field studies in subjects such as general engineering principles, propulsion, stability and control, structures, mechanics, and aerodynamics, which is the study of how air interacts with moving objects.